cakephp/docs/en/views/helpers/form.rst

 Creates a ``select`` element, populated with the items from the ``$options`` array.
-If ``$attributes['value']`` is provided, then the ``option`` element(s) having the specified values will be shown as selected when rendering the input.
+If ``$attributes['value']`` is provided, then the ``option`` element(s) having the specified value(s) will be shown as selected when rendering the select picker.

 By default ``select`` uses the following widget template::